webmaster442/BookGen/Commands.md

 `--json-log`
     Outputs log in JSON format.
 Usefull for interop purposes.

+# Assembly-document

+Generates a markdown file(s) from a given .NET assembly and it's XML documentation file.

+`BookGen Assembly-document -i <input> -o <output> [-d] [-n]` `BookGen Assembly-document --input <input> --output <output> [--dry] [--namespace-pages]`

+Arguments:

+-i, --input:
+    Required argument.
+Specifies the input assembly file path.
+The file must be a .NET assembly.

+-o, --output:
+    Required argument.
+Specifies the output files path.

+-d, --dry:
+    Optional argument.
+If specified, the command will not write any files, but will only print the output to console.

+-n, --namespace-pages:
+    Optional argument.
+If specified, the command will create a separate markdown file for each namespace in the assembly.

 # Addfrontmatter

 Add a basic YAML frontmatter information to all markdown files located in the